-From Brazil to Zambia - meet our super-fan reporters
+From Brazil to Zambia - meet our World Cup reporters

 Thousands of fans are heading to Australia and New Zealand to follow their national teams at the Women's World Cup.

-Throughout the month-long tournament, seven fans will give us a glimpse of their experiences as their teams progress - or fail to - in the biggest Women's World Cup to date.
+Throughout the month-long tournament, fans will give us a glimpse of their experiences as their teams progress - or fail to - in the biggest Women's World Cup to date.

 Here are our super-fan reporters - from Brazil to Zambia.